osohq/oso/docs/content/python/new-roles/getting-started.md

 - `roles`: Are set in the rule body.
 The `roles` dictionary defines all roles for this resource.

-In our rule body, we first define the list of actions:
+In our rule body, we first define the list of available actions for this
+resource:

 ```polar
 resource(_type: Org, "org", actions, roles) if